vitale232/COVID-19-Plots/README.md

 # Figures

+There is a distinction in these figures between "Total Cases" and "New Cases". **Total cases** is the total number of confirmed cases of COVID-19 for the reporting area as of a given date.
+The **new cases** are newly identified cases in the reporting area as of a given date.

-The figures below are generated in the `./parse_and_plot.py` file.
+The figures below are generated and published in the `./automate_make_plots.py` script.
 Python was managed using Anaconda.
 The conda env is output to the `./environment.yml` file.

-There is a distinction in these figures between "Total Cases" and "New Cases". **Total cases** is the total number of confirmed cases of COVID-19 for the reporting area as of a given date.
-The **new cases** are newly identified cases in the reporting area as of a given date.

 ## New and Total Cases USA and Italy